Wednesday Sunny. Winds W 25 to 35 km/h shifting E/SE 15 to 25 km/h in the early afternoon. Daytime maximum temperatures between 17 and 23. High.

-Monday Partly cloudy.
-Light winds becoming S/SE 15 to 20 km/h in the late evening.
+Saturday Partly cloudy.
+Light winds becoming W/SW 15 to 25 km/h for a time in the morning and afternoon.

 - observations list type